Grounds for cessation

 The new provision introduced by Decree Law 113/2018 on the relevance, for the application of cessation clauses, of any return of the beneficiary to the country of origin, will likely continue to result in the automatic initiation of the cessation procedure for all those signalled to NAC by the border police.

-The person concerned must be informed in writing that the National Commission is re-assessing his or her eligibility to international protection and the reasons for the re-examination; he or she must be given the opportunity to set out in a personal interview or in a written statement, the reasons why his or her status should not be terminated.
+The person concerned must be informed in writing that the National Commission is re-assessing their eligibility to international protection and the reasons for the re-examination; he or she must be given the opportunity to set out in a personal interview or in a written statement, the reasons why his or her status should not be terminated.
 In most cases, in practice, a personal interview of the beneficiary of international protection is conducted by NAC.
-If the person, duly invited, fails to appear, the decision is made on the basis of the available documentation.
+If the person, duly invited, fails to appear, the decision is made based on the available documentation.
 The NAC shall, in the course of this procedure, apply mutatis mutandis the basic principles and safeguards set forth for the assessment of international protection applications.
-In the course of the proceedings, the person concerned has no access to free legal assistance.
+During the proceedings, the person concerned has no access to free legal assistance.
 NAC should decide within 30 days from the date of the interview or from the expiration of the deadline for submitting documents.
 In the event of a decision to terminate international protection statuses, the NAC must assess whether, as prescribed by the TUI, a residence permit on other grounds may be granted, or if, in application of the principle of non-refoulement, a special protection must be granted to the person (the special protection residence permit issued subsequently a termination has a validity of two years, is renewable, subject to the opinion of the Commission, allows the person to work, and is convertible in a permit for work reasons).

-If the residence permit for refugee status or subsidiary protection expires in the course of proceedings before the NAC, or if proceedings before NAC were initiated following a negative opinion by the Territorial Commission on the renewal of the subsidiary protection, the permit is renewed by the Questura until a final decision is reached by NAC.[10]
+If the residence permit for refugee status or subsidiary protection expires during proceedings before the NAC, or if proceedings before NAC were initiated following a negative opinion by the Territorial Commission on the renewal of the subsidiary protection, the permit is renewed by the Questura until a final decision is reached by NAC.[10]

 [1] Article 15(1) Qualification Decree.